 Jacques Froissant founded Altaïde in 2000.
-This consultancy specializes in providing HR services for innovative companies in the Internet, Web 2.0, mobile internet and software sectors, making use of blogs and tools made available with the advent of Web 2.0 to boost the recruitment process for start-ups.
+This consultancy specializes in providing HR services for innovative companies in the Internet, Web 2.0, mobile internet and software sectors, making use of blogs and tools made available with the advent of Web 2.0 to boost the recruitment process and sourcing talent for start-ups.

 To be visible online, these community forums cannot ignore a few standard principles: optimizing search engine visibility, using relevant keywords, and creating links from the corporate site and career websites and the company’s page on Facebook, Twitter or LinkedIn.

 Running communities such as these means abandoning the traditional patterns of communication.
 The point is not to advertise vacancies; most companies have careers sites and already make use of job boards.
 It is all about being proactive, engaging potential candidates in dialog early on and forming a talent pool with an eye on positions that might not even exist yet.
 Community management around the employer brand is therefore emerging as a new activity within HR departments.